My Awarded Projects

 Max DuykersBrooklyn, NY

-Duykers was recently commissioned by The National Parks Service, New Music USA and the Jerome Foundation to create a chamber opera for tenor, soprano, baritone, electro-acoustic percussionist (performing on Buchla Instruments’ Marimba Lumina) and mixed ensemble with the Paul Dresher Ensemble.
-Featuring a libretto by acclaimed playwright and filmmaker Philip Kan Gotanda, the piece is a comment on the internment of Japanese-Americans during WWII.
-The piece will be premiered at Japanese-American Confinement Sites across the U.S. in 2019-20.
+An album of his music featuring Ensemble Ipse, was released on New World Records in May 2019, with producer Judith Sherman.
+Duykers was also recently commissioned by the National Parks Service, New Music USA and the Jerome Foundation to create a chamber opera for tenor, soprano, baritone, electro-acoustic percussionist (performing the Marimba Lumina) and mixed ensemble with the Paul Dresher Ensemble.
+Featuring a libretto by acclaimed playwright and filmmaker Philip Kan Gotanda, the piece is a comment on the internment of Japanese Americans during WWII and will be premiered near several Confinement Sites in 2020-21.

-His numerous other commissions and premieres include the Avian Orchestra, The Stony Brook Symphony Orchestra, the Oakland Youth Orchestra, The Seattle Chamber Players, Third Angle New Music, The BEO String Quartet, The Glass Farm Ensemble, PUBLIQuartet, Iron Works on the Edge, Anti-Social Music, Trio Tara, The Poné Ensemble, The Stony Brook Contemporary Chamber Players, HERE Arts Center, PS122, La Mama ETC, Horizon Theater Rep., the Stony Brook Department of Theater Arts, and numerous individual performers.
+His numerous other commissions and premieres include the Avian Orchestra, The Stony Brook Symphony Orchestra, the Oakland Youth Orchestra, the Seattle Chamber Players, Third Angle New Music, The Beo String Quartet, The Glass Farm Ensemble, PUBLIQuartet, and numerous individual performers.
 Duykers’ Glass Blue Cleft was recently released by the Escher String Quartet on Bridge Records.
 Of the piece, Three Village Patch writes “[Glass Blue Cleft] is a piece for lovers of the string quartet, those amazed by how fiery and how dulcet these four-stringed instruments can range in expression.”
 This and other pieces have been featured at music festivals throughout the U.S. and abroad, including the Seattle Chamber Players’ Icebreaker IV, curated by The New Yorker’s Alex Ross.

 Duykers has also been commissioned to compose music for over 35 theatrical, dance, film, and multimedia projects in the New York City area.
 With the theater group Prototype he was an artist-in-residence at HERE Arts Center in 2002-2004, and in 2000-2001 he worked for Philip Glass’ The Looking Glass Studios and Dunvagen Music Publishers, where he did studio recording, Pro-Tools post-production, music sequencing, music copying and music editing for the Philip Glass Ensemble, film scoring projects, and operatic works.
-He received a BM from Oberlin Conservatory where he studied composition with Randy Coleman, and has recently completed his PhD at Stony Brook University where he studied with Sheila Silver.
-At Stony Brook he was also honored with the 2012 Ackerman Award for Excellence in Music.
+He has recently completed his Ph.D. at Stony Brook University where he studied with Sheila Silver.
 He lives in Brooklyn with his wife Rebecca and sons Quinlan and Liev.

 Margaret Lancaster, flutes